++dejs:format

 > ((ci |=(a=? ?:(=(a &) `'foo' ~)) bo):dejs:format b+&)

-> ((ci |=(a=? ?:(=(a &) `'foo' ~)) bo):dejs:format b+|)
+'foo'> ((ci |=(a=? ?:(=(a &) `'foo' ~)) bo):dejs:format b+|)

-dojo: hoon expression failed
+dojo: hoon expression failed++cu:dejs:format

 Transform

-, then transform it with gate poq
+Decode jon with wit, then transform it with gate poq.

 Accepts

-is a gate
+poq is a gate.

-is a fist
+wit is a fist.

-The wet gate takes [poq=gate wit=fist]
+The wet gate takes [poq=gate wit=fist].

-is the sample of the gate produced by the wet gate.
+jon is json of the kind handled by wit. jon is the sample of the gate produced by the wet gate.

 Produces

-The type produced by the gate given in poq
+The type produced by the gate given in poq.

 Source